 Snapshots of Select Press Shop Campaigns

-Haley Cohen Gilliland’s debut book, published by SImon &Schuster, tells the true story of the Abuelas de Plaza de Mayo, the grandmothers who fought to find their stolen grandchildren during Argentina's Dirty War.
+Haley Cohen Gilliland’s debut book, A FLOWER TRAVELED IN MY BLOOD, published by Simon & Schuster, tells the true story of the Abuelas de Plaza de Mayo, the grandmothers who fought to find their stolen grandchildren during Argentina's Dirty War.
 It became one of the best reviewed titles of 2025 and earned a spot on New York Times Notable Books list, the Washington Post’s 5 best nonfiction, and it was named a Pulitzer Prize finalist!

 New York Times review: “Searching for Grandchildren Stolen During Argentina’s Dirty War”